osstotalsoft/jsbb/packages/pure-rules-react/README.md

 };
 ```

-## useRulesEngineProfunctor hook
+## useRulesProfunctor hook
-React hook that applies the buisiness rules and keeps track of user modified values (dirty field info).
+React hook that applies the business rules and keeps track of user modified values (dirty field info).
 * Arguments:
-  1. The rules object (see pure-rules library)
+  1. The rules object (see rules-algebra library)
   2. The initial value of the model
   3. Settings (optional)
   4. Dependencies (optional)